 Your paintings are the embodiment of many emotional and psychological interpretations… from birth and growth to decay and despair.
 What invokes these visions within you and into the art to form such a deeply personal connection?

 My paintings are directly inspired by life and emotions, but are embellished with symbology and visual language not originating within the self.
 Birth, death, and this short space in between dominate the work themes as this is, I guess, I’d say how I relate to and understand mortality, as ever present with our time as finite.
 It’s certainly existential, could almost be viewed as nihilistic.
 But it’s not whatsoever.
 It’s a ‘call to action’, to cherish the time we have, and to create and appreciate each day as if it’s your last.
+Do you experiment with any other mediums?

 I’ve worked in just about every medium (oils, gouaches, tube iron oxide, and sculpture); you name it, I’ve at least experimented with it.
 Because I’ve connected so deeply with blood as a medium, it’s been difficult to want to work in anything else (besides sculpture).
 It’s captivated me and held my undivided attention since profoundly connecting with it.
 Certain schools of shout regard the blood as the ‘highest vehicle of the spirit’.
 Following this train of thought, I’m working with raw spirit, charged with all the essences of life and containing all information for the physical and mental functioning of the individual.
 That’s a profound notion with far reaching implications, again, along this train of thought.
 If nothing more than a notion, it’s one I choose to entertain.